 The Arduino runs the Arduino firmware – a basic bit of core software which allows it to communicate with a computer over USB and gives access to all the features.
 You generally wouldn’t replace this firmware, but it is possible.
-Once your application has been loaded, you can just plug it in anywhere and it’ll start working immediately – you don’t need to reboot, plug in a keyboard, or choose an application to run.
-It does the one job it’s been programmed to do, and it does it immediately.
+Once your code has been loaded, you can just plug it in anywhere and it’ll start working immediately – you don’t need to reboot, plug in a keyboard, or choose an application to run.
+It does the one job it’s been programmed to do, does it well, and it does it immediately.

 At the heart of the Pi is a Broadcom Arm-v6 CPU; it has memory, and a graphics processor driving the HDMI output.
 You can plug in a keyboard and monitor, load up Linux, and the less technically savvy might have no clue how tiny the machine driving everything really is.
 The Pi is an incredibly powerful platform in a very small package — perfect for embedded systems, or projects requiring more interactivity and processing power.

 That said, the Raspberry is significantly more complex for simple electronics projects.
 For example, everyone’s first project is some derivative of flashing an LED on and off.
 On the Arduino, this involves connecting an LED and resistor to two pins, then uploading about 8 lines of code.
 That’s it.
-On the Raspberry Pi – assuming you have a fully functional operating system already installed and set up as you like – you then need to install some libraries to help you control the GPIO pins (that’s the bits you connect components to).
+On the Raspberry Pi — assuming you have a fully functional operating system already installed and set up as you like, you then need to install some libraries to help you control the GPIO pins (that’s the bits you connect components to).

 There are lots of libraries to choose from though, depending on which language you want to program in – including visual designers such as Scratch.
 WiringPi lets you write in the same language that Arduino is derived from.
 Finally, you may need to compile your app before running it.
-The point is, you can do nearly everything an Arduino can, on a Pi – but it’s more complicated.
+The point is, you can do nearly everything an Arduino can, on a Pi — it’s just more complicated.

-On the other hand, the Raspberry Pi is a mini-computer, the Arduino isn’t.
+The Raspberry Pi is a mini-computer, the Arduino isn’t.
 To understand that point a little more clearly, here’s a small selection of operating systems you can install on the Raspberry Pi:

 And here’s a list of operating systems you can install on the Arduino: